About

 Other links:

-I am an Associate Professor in the Department of Economics and the School of Public Policy at the University of Calgary in Calgary, Alberta.
-From August 2022 to August 2023 I am on sabbatical and a Visiting Scholar at Environment and Climate Change Canada.
+I am a Professor in the Department of Economics and the School of Public Policy at the University of Calgary in Calgary, Alberta and the Departmental Science Advisor at Environment and Climate Change Canada.

 My research evaluates climate policies, and examines the effects of government regulation and policy on energy development and the associated consequences and trade-offs.
 My research interests include climate policy, energy policy, environmental policy, natural resource development, public finance and the environmental consequences of resource development.
 Current projects are listed on my research page, academic publications are available here, and policy articles are available here.

-I serve on the Mitigation Expert Panel for the Canadian Climate Institute, the City of Calgary Climate Panel, the Canadian Society for Evolving Energy Board of Directors, WPC Canada's Future Leaders Board, and Global Affairs Canada's Environmental Assessment Advisory Group.
+I serve on the Mitigation Expert Panel for the Canadian Climate Institute, WPC Energy Canada's Future Leaders Board, and Global Affairs Canada's Environmental Assessment Advisory Group.
 I am also treasurer for the Canadian Resource and Environmental Economics Association.

 See here for my bio, and here for a shorter bio.